 What are the choice of manhole covers?

-Manhole covers come in a range of different shapes, sizes and materials.
+They come in a range of different shapes, sizes and materials.
 These include square, round, plastic, steel, recessed for block paving or slabs, and airtight covers for internal use.
+They’re also available in a selection of weight load classes so that they meet the required regulations to be installed in driveways, car parks and other trafficked areas.
 At Cotterill Civils, we provide a wide variety of manhole cover to suit your specific requirements.

 The specification of manhole and access covers for public areas is laid down in BS EN124, which is shown in the table below.